-Newly pushed tags should always be inserted as the outermost tag in this ordering.
-When a new VLAN tag is pushed, it should be the outermost VLAN tag inserted immediately after the Ethernet header.
-Likewise, when a new MPLS tag is pushed, it should be the outermost MPLS tag, inserted as a shim header after any VLAN tags.
+Newly pushed tags should always be inserted as the outermost tag in the outermost valid location for that tag.
+When a new VLAN tag is pushed, it should be the outermost tag inserted, immediately after the Ethernet header and before other tags.
+Likewise, when a new MPLS tag is pushed, it should be the outermost tag inserted, immediately after the Ethernet header and before other tags.